fivetran/dbt_jira_source/README.md

         <img src="https://img.shields.io/badge/Contributions-welcome-blueviolet" /></a>
 </p>

-# Jira Source dbt Package
+# Jira Source dbt Package ([Docs](https://fivetran.github.io/dbt_jira_source/))
 # 📣 What does this dbt package do?
+- Cleans, tests, and prepares your Jira data from [Fivetran's connector](https://fivetran.com/docs/applications/Jira) for analysis.
+- Generates a comprehensive data dictionary of your Jira data via the [dbt docs site](https://fivetran.github.io/dbt_jira_source/)
-This package cleans, tests, and prepares Jira data from [Fivetran's connector](https://fivetran.com/docs/applications/Jira) for analysis.
-It uses data in the format described by [this ERD](https://fivetran.com/docs/applications/jira/#schemainformation) and is intended to work simultaneously with our [Jira modeling package](https://github.com/fivetran/dbt_jira).
+- Materializes staging tables which leverage data in the format described by [this ERD](https://fivetran.com/docs/applications/jira/#schemainformation) and is intended to work simultaneously with our [Jira modeling package](https://github.com/fivetran/dbt_jira)

-Refer to our [Docs site](https://fivetran.github.io/dbt_jira_source/#!/overview/jira_source/models/?g_v=1) for more details about these models.
+    - Refer to our [Docs site](https://fivetran.github.io/dbt_jira_source/#!/overview/jira_source/models/?g_v=1) for more details about these materialized models.

 # 🤔 Who is the target user of this dbt package?
 - You use Fivetran's [Jira connector](https://fivetran.com/docs/applications/Jira)